Arsénio Pompílio Pompeu de Carpo

-Arsénio Pompílio Pompeu de Carpo (20 December 1792–1869) was a Portuguese slave trader, freemason, poet and journalist, who was active mainly in Angola and Brazil.
+Arsénio Pompílio Pompeu de Carpo (born Arsénio dos Santos; 20 December 1792–1869) was a Portuguese slave trader, freemason, poet and journalist, who was active mainly in Angola and Brazil.

 Early years

 Born in Funchal in 1792, Arsénio was the son of illiterate unlucky emigrants forced to return to Madeira after a failed attempt to make their fortune in the Portuguese colony of Brazil; he soon started to work as a mason, like his father, but in 1817 he was arrested in Lisbon for joining a plot aiming to overthrow the king João VI led by Gomes Freire de Andrade.

 Embarking for Rio de Janeiro in 1820, he changed his family name - Santos - to the pompous Pompílio Pompeu de Carpo, probably borrowing it from theatre, a juvenile passion.
 Deeply fascinated by Roman sonorities and connotations, Arsénio loved to boast of his presumed classic erudition by quoting Latin authors or evoking personalities such as Titus or Nero.
 However, the choice of similar names also denotes a touch of megalomania, the evidence of his need to stand out, and it can be considered as the first step towards a career based on self-promotion which culminated in the middle of the 19th century.